Aspire to HE

 The Gatsby Benchmarks are a framework of 8 guidelines that define the best careers provision in secondary schools.

-As part of the second phase of the Aspire to HE programme (which launched in August 2019) Aspire to HE is now developing an Outreach Hub to support all schools and colleges in the Black Country, and Telford and Wrekin to access higher education outreach activities available in the region, and provide a platform for wider collaboration between the University of Wolverhampton and our further education college partners.
+As part of the second phase of the Aspire to HE programme (which launched in August 2019) Aspire to HE developed an Outreach Hub to support all schools and colleges in the Black Country, and Telford and Wrekin to access higher education outreach activities available in the region, and provide a platform for wider collaboration between the University of Wolverhampton and our further education college partners.

 Got more questions?
 Why not chat to a current university student at the University of Wolverhampton on Unibuddy.